-Every CDMI data object, container object, domain object, and queue object shall have a capabilitiesURI field that contains a valid URI that points to a capabilities object.
+Every CDMI data object, container object, domain object, and queue object shall have a capabilitiesURI field that contains a valid URI of a capabilities object.
 Within the capabilities object, the name of each capability confers a specific meaning that has been agreed to between the cloud storage provider and the cloud storage consumer.